 Different Options and Technologies

 Spray painting has far more complexities that just firing paint and compressed air out of a spray gun though, with differing levels of air pressure and paint volume being used, to allow a higher volume of paint to be applied to the surface.
+Additionally, there are also powder booths to think about and the different types of filtering that needs to be done.
 This reduces material consumption and any excess paint in the air, which can cause what is known as overspray, as it lands on unwanted areas.
 Electrostatic paint spraying was discovered in the late 1940’s and works by electrically charging the paint particles and applying an opposite charge to the surface to be painted.
 The paint is then attracted to the surface, which produces a more even coat, reaches hard to get to places, reduces the amount of paint required and is often used on car panels and motorbike frames.
 Heavy duty industry sometimes uses an airless spray gun, where the paint itself is pressurised and provides for the use of less thinners, which reduces drying time, allows for thicker coats to be applied, reducing the amount of coats required and gets into every nook and cranny.
 Extreme caution should be used with this type of spraying as there is the potential for serious injury, given the high pressure at which the paint is expelled.

 The Spray Booth